Mouniiira/CrownLog/README.md

 A hair journal site meant to help keep track of hairstyles and treatments.

 ## ✦ Features
-- JS
-- CSS
+- Hair journal entries with rich text editor
+- Photo booth hairstyle tracker
-- HTML
+- Calendar planner
+- User accounts with profile pictures

 ## ♕ The process
 **Research & inspiration**

 I was inspired by Pinterest and Notion interfaces.

 **Planning & design**